kiboschool/course-programming-1/src/lessons/basics_and_datatypes.md

 of these first few lessons will be the basic Python _data types_, what they are for, and how to convert between them.

-## Topic Summary
+## Learning Objectives

-Here are some of the specific topics you'll learn:
+Here are some of the specific topics you'll learn in these lessons:

 - **Comments** let us put text in a program that will be ignored by the program but are useful for humans reading the program.
 Comments in Python start with the `#` sign.
 - **Variables** are a way to store data with a name, so you can use it later.
 Creating a variable looks like `name = "Mo"` or `age = 22`